Pitbull discography

 On November 21, 2014, Pitbull released his eighth studio album that was titled Globalization.
 The album was preceded by the singles "Wild Wild Love", "We Are One (Ole Ola)", "Fireball" and "Time of Our Lives".
 The album also features the lead single from the 2014 animated film, Penguins of Madagascar, titled "Celebrate".
 Pitbull later released the single "Fun" with American R&B recording artist Chris Brown.

 Pitbull released his ninth studio album and second Spanish album Dale in 2015.
 It won Pitbull his first Grammy Award.
 He followed this with his tenth studio album, Climate Change, on March 17, 2017.
 Pitbull's fourth compilation album, Greatest Hits, was released on December 1, 2017, and features two new recordings.

 Pitbull released his first full-length soundtrack album for the film Gotti alongside Jorge Gómez on June 16, 2018.
 Pitbull's vocals are featured on two tracks on the album, "So Sorry" and "Amore" (featuring Leona Lewis), both of which were released as singles following the album's release.

-Pitbull released his latest album Libertad 548 on September 27, 2019.
-The new album includes the RIAA Latin 9× Platinum hit single "No Lo Trates" featuring Daddy Yankee and Natti Natasha.
+Pitbull released his eleventh album Libertad 548 on September 27, 2019.
+The album includes the RIAA Latin 9× Platinum hit single "No Lo Trates" featuring Daddy Yankee and Natti Natasha.
 The album spawned RIAA Latin Platinum single "Me Quedaré Contigo" with frequent collaborator Ne-Yo, and was certified RIAA Latin Platinum on January 28, 2021.

+Pitbull's twelfth studio album, Trackhouse, was released digitally on October 6, 2023.
+The album features collaborations with T-Pain, Lil Jon, Elvis Crespo, Vikina, Omar Courtz, Nile Rogers of Chic, Gipsy Kings, and Zac Brown of Zac Brown Band.
+Pitbull is an owner of the NASCAR team of the same name, Trackhouse Racing.
+Similar to its preceding album, the album features songs in both English and Spanish language.
+To promote the Daytona 500 race, a follow-up EP titled Trackhouse (Daytona 500 Edition) was released digitally on February 16, 2024.
+Pitbull's first EP in over ten years (2013's Meltdown), it features new collaborations with Tim McGraw and Dolly Parton and brings back Vikina and Nile Rogers for new tracks.